pk11/linter-swift-package-manager/README.md

 ## Settings

-You can configure linter-javac by editing `~/.atom/config.cson` (choose Open Your Config in Atom menu):
+You can configure linter-swift-package-manager by editing `~/.atom/config.cson` (choose Open Your Config in Atom menu):

 ```coffeescript